1. Two Truths and a Lie.

 - Preferably you can trust people to be adults and not put anything offensive or inappropriate in the journal.

-Tip: I almost think that if you need to create rules, then the journal isn’t for your company… That said, some companies do put basic rules/guidelines with the journal.
+Tip: I almost think that if you need to create rules, then the journal isn’t for your company… That said, some companies do put basic rules/guidelines in the journal.

 24. Scavenger Hunt.